 The obvious danger posed by both treehouses and trampolines is someone falling and hurting themselves.
 With trampolines, you also run the risk of injuries related to colliding with other people or other fixtures in the yard such as trees, and slipping on the trampoline itself, especially when wet.
 In these cases, your home insurance policy may provide liability coverage.

 Similar to insuring a shed or a gazebo on your property, a treehouse is considered an accessory structure to your home.
 A trampoline is considered a piece of recreational or fitness equipment.
 Not only does this mean that your home insurance coverage may respond to injuries related to treehouse or trampoline use, but it could also provide contents coverage to whatever you store in your treehouse.

-When installing a treehouse or trampoline on your property, we recommend contacting your BrokerLink broker to inform them of your new additions, and to confirm the coverage options available.
+When installing a treehouse or trampoline on your property, we recommend contacting your local BrokerLink branch to inform them of your new additions, and to confirm the coverage options available.
 This is similar to the steps you would take when introducing a new shed or garage to your property.
 You may be asked to provide the monetary worth of your treehouse or trampoline, so your insurer can record the replacement costs, should you ever need to file a claim.

 Safety should always be top of mind for a number of reasons.
 Any liability or contents coverage for your treehouse may be dependent on whether or not your treehouse meets municipal building codes, similar to renting out a secondary suite.
 As for the logistics of building a treehouse, this article by Popular Mechanics can serve as a good starting point.